 Some people feel intimidated by manual shooting.
 Others feel strongly about auto shooting.
 This is all very personal and subjective.
 There are good things about both methods.
 It is important to remember that Manual shooting is not a judgment on other methods.
 It is simply a preference that affects one’s enjoyment of the process of taking pictures.

 Manual shooting is not easy at first.
 Eventually, it becomes second nature.
 Too often, people shy away from trying it because of its complexity.
 But that complexity can be broken down to guide you in your first steps in manual shooting.
-I wrote an article at PL that does just that for those who are interested.
+I wrote an article here at Photography Life, Learning to Shoot in Manual Mode, that does just that for those who are interested.
 Once you are guided in your first efforts, you can take over from there and explore your options.
 In fact, several people asked me to go further than my introductory article, which is what kept the idea for this article in my mind.
 It took me a long time to decide to do it, but here it is.
 Those who tried manual two years ago are probably too experienced to benefit from this article now.
 But there will always be some who want some help, so I decided to go ahead and explore manual shooting a bit deeper.
 I hope that this article has been useful to people who are not yet comfortable or do not yet fully understand working in manual mode.

 If anybody has suggestions or comments about their own manual experiences, they are welcome to put them below.
 For those who feel strongly that auto shooting is the superior method, they can write an essay of their own about auto mode, where I’m sure comments and experiences will be welcome.
 Comments about auto shooting are simply not within the parameters of this article, and should be made elsewhere.